Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Methods

 Partial melting of a silicate mantle produces an igneous crust.
 Over most of modern Earth (its oceanic crust), this rock takes the particular form of mid-ocean ridge basalt.
 If many rocky exoplanets experience or have experienced mantle partial melting as a way to lose heat during mantle convection \citep[e.g.,][]{kite2009geodynamics}, then analogous rock types may be expected in high abundance on bare-rock planet surfaces.
 However, the bulk silicate compositions of exoplanets need not be the same as rocky planets in the solar system, which in itself would lead to a diversity in oceanic crust-analogues, even before divergent thermal histories of planets are invoked \citep{guimond2024stars}.
 To capture this diversity, we include a wide variety of terrestrial igneous rock samples from alkaline and sub-alkaline magma series (the well-known progressions from mafic to felsic compositions upon melting), many being reported in \citet{nair2017geochemical} and with detailed geologic settings given there; as well as ultramafic samples with available measurements (lherzolite, harzburgite).
 These samples thus qualitatively enact some of the expected variability in exoplanet mantle melt fractions, oxygen fugacities, and bulk refractory compositions.
 We do not exclude felsic volcanic rocks (e.g., rhyolite, phonolite) from this list---although Earth's granitic continental crust formed in the presence of liquid water, anhydrous fractional melting can also produce felsic rocks and not necessarily in very low volumes \citep{shellnutt_petrological_2013}.

 We also consider materials that appear less abundantly across the planetary surfaces of the inner solar system, yet remain feasible for unknown exoplanets.
 In particular, the loss of an early atmosphere---or prolonged but weak outgassing \citep[see][]{foley_exoplanet_2024}---may remain imprinted in surface mineralogy, via high-temperature gas-rock reactions that proceed geologically quickly and in the absence of water \citep[e.g.,][]{zolotov_solid_2007, cutler2020experimental, filiberto_presentday_2020, teffeteller2022experimental}.
 Sulfate minerals could be produced by reactions between Mg-silicates and SO$_2$ gas, demonstrated experimentally and proposed for Venus and other planets \citep[e.g.,][]{renggli2019implications, berger2019experimental, rimmer2021hydroxide, byrne2024atmospheres}.
 A variety of chemical weathering paths produce hematite \citep[e.g.,][]{fegley1995basalt}.
-As noted in \citet{mansfield2019identifying}, an early, massive H$_2$ envelope could leave behind a surface reducing enough to favour metals and sulfides, which are also common in enstatite meteorites in our solar system.
-Planets with reducing surfaces may also form through incomplete core-mantle segregation during magma ocean crystallisation \citep{Lichtenberg21} or accretion of sulfide-rich building blocks in certain systems \citep{jorge2022forming}, for example.
+Hematite may also result from escape of an early envelope---oxygen left behind would oxidise FeO in the silicate, as estimated in \citet{kite_water_2021}.
+Conversely, enough H$_2$ in the early envelope (with respect to the availability of O) could instead imprint reducing conditions upon the surface, stabilising metals and sulfides \citep{kite_water_2021, schlichting_chemical_2021}.
+Such metals and sulfides are also common in enstatite meteorites in our solar system.
+Planets with reducing surfaces may additionally form through incomplete core-mantle segregation during magma ocean crystallisation \citep{Lichtenberg21} or accretion of sulfide-rich building blocks in certain systems \citep{jorge2022forming}.